 According to the Standardised approach for credit risk, in calculating the minimum capital requirement, risk weights are assigned to exposures, after the consideration of various mitigating factors, according to the exposure class to which they belong.
 For exposures with institutions, the risk weight also depends on the term of the exposure (more favourable risk weights apply where the exposure is under three months).
-The Company's exposure to credit risk is mainly from deposits with banks.
+The categories of exposures the Company is exposed to with regards to credit risk are deposits with banks, other assets and fixed assets.

 The standardized measurement method for the capital requirement for market risk adds together the long and short positions of foreign exchange risk according to predefined models to determine the capital requirement.
+The main sources of foreign exchange risk for the Company are certain bank balances in foreign currencies (from page 2: "Company has expenses denominated in a foreign currency") and exposures in foreign currencies from fees receivables.
 For operational risk, the Basic Indicator approach calculates the average, on a three year basis, of net income to be used in the risk weighted assets calculation.
+This includes the average over a 3 year period of management fees, interest income and broker research income (net of research costs).

-7.2 Pillar II - The Supervisory Review Process (SRP)
+Pillar II - The Supervisory Review Process (SRP)